J0vid/Colormesh/README.md

 ### Reading in .csv files
-Code below loads in the two csv files needed to use the Colormesh package to extract color data:
+Code below loads in the two .csv files needed to use the Colormesh package to extract color data:

  1. Using base R, read in the .csv containing the specimen image names and identification information.
 The first column MUST be the unique image names of the original images that contain the color standard.
 The second column MUST contain